Deferred/Good Cause for Not Participating

 The individual is experiencing a family crisis or change of individual or family circumstances, such as:

-Note: For death of child, good cause is to be granted a minimum of two months, beginning with month of death, and evaluate for Family Services.
+Note: For the death of a child, a good cause is to be granted a minimum of two months, beginning with the month of death, and evaluate for Family Services.

-• Illness of a spouse, parent, or child which requires the individual’s immediate attention.
+- Illness of a spouse, parent, or child that requires the individual’s immediate attention.

 Lack of Necessary Supportive Services